Raknoche/Raknoche.github.io/_posts/2017-02-05-Automatic-Image-Quality-Assessment.md

 <img src="https://raw.githubusercontent.com/Raknoche/Raknoche.github.io/master/_posts/Images/DecoRater/ColorSpaces/HSV.png" width="400"/>
 </center>

 The [HSV (Hue,Saturation,Value) color space](https://en.wikipedia.org/wiki/HSL_and_HSV) is a cylindrical representation of the RGB color model that attempts to be more perceptually relevant than the standard RGB space.
 Within the cylinder, the angle around the vertical axis represents the "hue" of the color, which denotes the wavelength of light which is most dominant.
 Since hue is measured as an angle around a cylinder, we'll need to use circular statistics when quantifying it.
 The distance from the center of the cylinder represents the "saturation" of the color, which measures the colorfulness or purity of a color relative to how bright it is.
 Mixing a completely saturated color with white lowers the saturation and causes the color to appear white-washed.
 Finally, the depth of the cylinder represents the "value" of the color, which measures the brightness of the color.
 A low value corresponds to a low brightness.
-The HSV color space is useful for measuring how white-washed or dark an image appears, and for measuring how complimentary certain colors appear to the human eye.
+The HSV color space is useful for measuring how white-washed or dark an image appears, and for measuring how complementary certain colors appear to the human eye.

 3) **The LAB Color Space**